 Lift, Inc. is a nonprofit organization that focuses its efforts on hiring, training, and placing people with disabilities in particular career fields.
-For the most part, the short list includes information on technology jobs, such as those in computer programming and information systems.
+For the most part, the shortlist includes information on technology jobs, such as those in computer programming and information systems.
 However, other professions and career fields may be available for placement as well.

 AbilityJobs.com offers resources and job listings aimed at individuals with disabilities.
 In addition to job boards and employment resources, the site also offers a resume bank filled with thousands of resumes for prospective employers.
 Job seekers can enter their information and credentials and look for a job, while employers can browse the site for potential candidates to fill open positions.

 Hire Disability Solutions is another website meant to connect individuals with disabilities with employment opportunities.
-According to HireDS, studies have shown that people with disabilities are extremely loyal to their employer and tend to stay in their jobs longer.
+According to HireDS, studies have shown that people with disabilities are extremely loyal to their employers and tend to stay in their jobs longer.
 Hire DS helps businesses connect with new workers who are able to bring valuable insight and work performance to the table.

 Read about your legal rights as an individual with a disability, along with steps you can take if you feel you have been discriminated against.